OpenClaw vs n8n for AI Agents

 Frequently Asked Questions

-Yes — and this is actually a common pattern in production setups. n8n handles the triggers and data routing while OpenClaw agents handle the reasoning and action-taking.
-They complement each other well.
+Yes, and this is one of the most common patterns documented on this site. n8n handles triggers, data routing, and API orchestration while OpenClaw agents handle the reasoning, decision-making, and action-taking.
+They complement each other naturally rather than competing.

 Is OpenClaw really free?

-Yes — OpenClaw is open source.
-You pay for the compute to run it, which can be as little as $6/month on a basic VPS.
-That is the setup documented in several case studies on this site.
+Yes, OpenClaw is fully open source.
+You pay only for the compute to run it, which can be as little as $6 per month on a basic VPS.
+Several case studies on this site document builders running entire multi-agent stacks for under $10 per month on self-hosted infrastructure.

 How does OpenClaw compare to LangChain?

-OpenClaw is more opinionated and easier to get running quickly.
-LangChain gives you more flexibility but requires significantly more setup.
-For most business use cases we have documented, OpenClaw is the faster path to a working agent.
+OpenClaw is more opinionated and gets you to a working agent faster.
+LangChain offers more flexibility and a larger ecosystem but requires significantly more setup and coding.
+For most business use cases documented on this site, OpenClaw is the faster path to production.

 Do I need to know how to code to use OpenClaw?

-Some familiarity with code helps.
-OpenClaw is not a pure no-code tool — but the builders on this site using it range from developers to non-technical operators who learned as they went.
-The community is active and the documentation is improving fast.
+Some familiarity with code helps, especially for initial setup and configuration.
+OpenClaw is not a pure no-code tool, but builders on this site range from experienced developers to non-technical operators who learned as they went.
+The community is active and documentation is improving fast.